foundersandcoders/old-coursebook/patterns/week1/git-stash.md

 **git stash clear** will clear the whole stack!

-**NOTE:** Some people *do* prefer committing messy working directories to a totally new branch instead of using **git stash**, but we'll let you decide your preference.
+**NOTE:** Some people *do* prefer committing messy working directories to a completely new branch instead of using **git stash**, but we'll let you decide your preference.

 ## When not to use git stash